 Because of this, many projects are happening without the knowledge of IT management because it’s simple for a line-of-business manager to sign up without having to hit the IT budget.
 That’s not necessarily a bad thing because it illustrates technology’s importance as a corporate resource, but it can present unexpected challenges for technology solution providers charged with keeping their customers’ overall IT infrastructures secure and backed up.

 The extent of this phenomenon is detailed in a new global research project published this week by Symantec, Avoiding the Hidden Costs of Cloud 2013 Survey.
+The data suggests that 77 percent of the roughly 3,250 IT decision-makers surveyed are facing so-called “rogue cloud” deployments that are happening outside of their control.

 This puts companies at risk for the following: potential exposure of confidential information, defacement of Web properties, and even account takeovers.